nikeee/iban-validator/README.md

 iban-validator
 ==============

-I small library used for iban and bban validation.
+A small library used for IBAN and BBAN validation.

 Example usage:
 ```C#